Bernhard Riemann 1861 revisited: existence of flat coordinates for an arbitrary bilinear form: The degenerate symmetric case.

 Next, in view of condition $\sum_s g_{is}v^s=0$ we have that $\sum_s g_{is} T_{j\ell} \tfrac{ \partial v^s}{\partial x^k} = -\sum_s T_{j\ell} v^s\tfrac{\partial g_{is}} {\partial x^k} $, which together with \eqref{eq:gamma} imply that the sum of the first two terms of \eqref{eq:tmp} is equal to $-\sum_s T_{j \ell} \Gamma_{ki,s} v^s\stackrel{\eqref{eq:1}}{=}0$.
 Similarly, the sum of the last two terms is zero.
 The argument proves that the freedom in choosing $\Gamma$ does not affect $R_{ijk\ell}$ and therefore the condition \eqref{eq:3}.

 By the standard argument (due already to classics, see e.g. \cite[Prop.
 5 in Chapter 4]{Spivak}) we know that $R_{ijk\ell}$ is a tensor field.
 Then, its vanishing in one coordinate system implies its vanishing in any other coordinate system.
-Then, the existence of the flat coordinated implies that $R_{ijk\ell}=0$, so the conditions listed in Theorem \ref{thm:1} are necessary.
+Then, the existence of flat coordinates implies that $R_{ijk\ell}=0$, so the conditions listed in Theorem \ref{thm:1} are necessary.

 Let us prove that they are sufficient.
 We first observe that for any smooth vector field $v \in \mathcal{R}$ the metric $g$ is preserved by its flow.
 Indeed, the Lie derivative of the metric is given by